Kai8a/Kai8a/README.md

-My name is Kai, Your average Python, JavaScript, HTML and CSS enthusiast.
+My name is Kai, Your average Python enthusiast.
 Web Developer in training.

 <!---
 Kai8a/Kai8a is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.